 3. INTERPRETING IS USED JUST FOR BIG HIGH-PROFILE MEETINGS AND EVENTS

-By significantly redusing costs, simultaneous interpretation is an affordable service.
-It is useful in any scenario where there are people of different cultures, who speak different languages.
-Events can range from conferences, seminars,workshops, board meetings, small international team work meetings, visitswith international clients, international customer visits to a factory or online meetings with international partners.
-Any situation where a language barrierwould be involved is remedied by multilingual interpreting services.
+Events can range from conferences, seminars, workshops, board meetings, small international meetings, visits with international clients, international customer visits to a factory or online meetings with international partners.
+Any situation where a language barrier would be involved is remedied by multilingual interpreting services.

 4. INTERPRETERS CAN BE REPLACED BY TECHNOLOGY

 Bill Woods, interpreting technology pioneer, disagrees.
 He states that “Interpreters will be replaced by interpreters using technology.”
-Technology-assisted interpreting like Interprefy is more and more welcome.
+Technology-assisted interpreting like Interprefy is increasingly welcomed.
 To stay competitive in the industry, leading providers are adopting technology that is best suited to their customers.
 As the need for interpretation services increases, smartphones, tablets, and online dictionaries become of greater use to the public.
-Machine interpretation is in its earliest stages of development but there is no telling what the future will bring.
+Machine interpretation is in its earliest stages of development, but there is no telling what the future will bring.

 5. "EVERYBODY SPEAKS ENGLISH NOWADAYS SO THERE IS NO NEED FOR INTERPRETATION"

 While English is widely spoken, this myth is wrong.
 According to The U.S. Bureau of Labor Statistics, there will be an estimated talent shortfall for some 83,000 interpreter and translator jobs by the year 2020.
 The job market is expected to grow significantly over the coming decade.